Fixed assets definition

 Fixed assets are the long term tangible assets that are used by business in generating income.
 Fixed assets provide the firm with long term financial gain as they have a useful life of more than one year.
 Fixed assets are also known as capital assets and are denoted by the term Property, Plant and Equipment in the balance sheet.
 Fixed assets cannot be easily converted into cash.

 An elucidated representation of an establishment’s capital sums up to the comprehending of the financial profit and evaluation of that business concern.
 Information incorporating fixed assets and depreciation is additionally used by financial experts when they are thinking about whether an establishment is a non-profitable or profitable enterprise.
 While ascertaining the profitable of a fixed asset, the plan of action for depreciation has to be contemplated.

 - Tangible Assets: Tangible asset is an asset that has a physical existence.
-Tangible assets incorporate both fixed assets, such as land, buildings and machinery and current assets – inventory.
+Tangible assets examples are land, buildings and machinery.

 - Intangible Assets: An intangible asset is an asset which doesn’t possess a physical existence.
 Brand recognition, intellectual property, goodwill and such as copyrights, trademarks, and patents are all examples of intangible assets.